 Sunday: 10:30am – 6:30pm

-Florida Supercon takes place at The Greater Fort Lauderdale Convention Center,1950 Eisenhower Blvd, Fort Lauderdale, FL 33316.
-The Convention Center is less than 4 miles away from the Fort Lauderdale Airport, and Florida Supercon provides free shuttles between the designated Supercon host hotels and the convention center.
+Supercon takes place at The Greater Fort Lauderdale Convention Center,1950 Eisenhower Blvd, Fort Lauderdale, FL 33316.
+The Convention Center is less than 4 miles away from the Fort Lauderdale Airport, and Supercon provides free shuttles between the designated Supercon host hotels and the convention center.

 The Greater Fort Lauderdale Convention Center is located in the heart of Fort Lauderdale, minutes away from Fort Lauderdale Beach, Downtown Fort Lauderdale, and the Fort Lauderdale Airport.

-Click Here for a list of Official Host Hotels for Florida Supercon.
+Click Here for a list of Official Host Hotels for Supercon.
 ALL “official” host hotels will have a complimentary shuttle service to and from the convention center.
 Each hotel has a special rate for Supercon attendees if you reserve your room early.